thoughtbot/ruby-science/book/principles/dependency_inversion_principle.md

 it simply accepts a `summarizer`, and the client (`SummariesController`) injects a decorated dependency.
 This means that adding similar changes won't require changing the `Summary` class at all.

+This also allows us to simplify `UnansweredQuestionHider` by removing a
+condition:

+` app/models/unanswered_question_hider.rb@256a9c92:19,21

+We no longer build `UnansweredQuestionHider` when a user isn't signed in, so we don't need to check for a user.

 ## Where To Decide Dependencies